OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

 # Micronaut, serverless microservices.
-Just like before, we want to expose features of the Raspberry Pi as a REST Service.
+Just like before, we want to expose already implemented features of the Raspberry Pi as a REST Service.

 Here we want to read the ambient light (aka luminosity) from a photocell connected to and Analog to Digital Converter (`ADC`), and make it available to any REST client connected on the network the Raspberry Pi runs on.

 We use Micronaut, available at [micronaut.io](https://micronaut.io/), where you'll find all the instructions you need to install it.

+---

 ## In Java
 Then, make sure `sdkman` is started: